-Applications may be submitted by the speaker(s) of a Berlin-based Cluster of Excellence or a Graduate School and by Einstein Centres.
-Einstein Centres are eligible as well as DFG Research Centres and Collaborative Research Centres if they have at least three years left of their maximum funding period.
+Applications may be submitted by Berlin-based Clusters of Excellence or Graduate Schools and by Einstein Centres.
+Also eligible are DFG Research Centres and Collaborative Research Centres if they have at least three years left of their maximum funding period.
 All applications must be endorsed by the management of the host university or Charité.

 The Foundation will provide up to € 450,000 for three years, primarily for establishing a working group in Berlin, including for example a postdoctoral positions permanently present in Berlin, who can take over managerial functions for the group.

 - an appropriate expense allowance for the Einstein Visiting Fellow in accordance with the regulations governing the host institution, to be based on the Fellow’s qualifications and position in his or her home country